 Executive presence is a set of traits and behaviours which enable you to influence others and inspire the confidence in them that you are the right person for the job.

+That’s not very specific and every executive is different, which is why I take a coach-approach to helping clients define what executive presence means for them.
 Co-curated with senior executive clients during coaching conversations, below is a selection of traits and behaviours to inspire your own thinking about what executive presence means, with a focus on:

 How can you improve your executive presence?

-Define your leadership style
+1. Define your leadership style

 Leadership is an improvisational art.
 You must react and change constantly to different situations, but it’s important to have the self-awareness to know what sort of leader you are.
 If you don’t have clarity on what your own leadership style is, it’s very hard to articulate it to others.